-contraction of the state of the experience in the retail sector, which contributes to an understanding of the many issues facing large retail companies like Walmart.
+of our director nominees have significant experience in the retail sector, which contributes to an understanding of the many issues facing large retail companies like Walmart.

 International Experience

 of our director nominees provide our Board with broad, relevant leadership experience with multinational companies or in international markets.